Rimas [pan]creáticas árabefuturistas

 Rasheed Jalloul

 Rasheed Jalloul is a musician, architect, poet and artist.
 Born in Lebanon and based in Barcelona, his transdisciplinary practice explores, through the musicality of form and the architecture of sound, a vocabulary of inclusive atrophy that defines today's habitat.
-He obtained a master's degree in Advanced Architecture from the Universitat Politècnica de Catalunya-BarcelonaTech (UPC) in 2018 and a bachelor's in Architecture from the Lebanese American University in 2015, after pursuing advanced painting studies at the latter's Department of Fine Arts.
-Self-taught, he has been playing the lute since 2007.
+He earned a Master's degree in Advanced Architecture at UPC in 2018 and a Bachelor of Architecture from the Lebanese American University in 2015, after pursuing advanced painting studies in the latter's Fine Arts department.
+He is a self-taught oud player and has volunteered in various meditation workshops both in south India and internationally from 2012 to the present.

 Wednesdays of sound and body